Teradata (NYSE:TDC) Updates Q2 2022 Earnings Guidance

-Teradata (NYSE:TDC – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+Teradata (NYSE:TDC – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $0.26-$0.30 for the period, compared to the consensus earnings per share estimate of $0.51.
 The company issued revenue guidance of -.Teradata also updated its FY 2022 guidance to $1.55-$1.65 EPS.

-Teradata (NYSE:TDC – Get Rating) last released its quarterly earnings results on Thursday, May 5th.
-The technology company reported $0.65 earnings per share for the quarter, beating analysts’ consensus estimates of $0.63 by $0.02.
-Teradata had a return on equity of 37.05% and a net margin of 6.76%.
-The business had revenue of $496.00 million during the quarter, compared to analyst estimates of $490.86 million.
-During the same quarter last year, the company posted $0.55 EPS.
-Teradata’s revenue for the quarter was up 1.0% on a year-over-year basis.
-Analysts expect that Teradata will post 1.6 EPS for the current year.
+A number of equities research analysts have commented on the company.
+Bank of America upped their price target on Teradata from $71.00 to $76.00 and gave the company a buy rating in a research report on Tuesday, February 8th.
+TheStreet upgraded Teradata from a c+ rating to a b- rating in a research report on Tuesday, February 8th.
+Credit Suisse Group cut their target price on Teradata from $40.00 to $34.00 and set an underperform rating on the stock in a research report on Tuesday, February 8th.
+StockNews.com lowered Teradata from a strong-buy rating to a buy rating in a research report on Thursday, May 5th.
+Finally, Craig Hallum cut their target price on Teradata from $65.00 to $57.00 in a research report on Friday, May 6th.
+Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat.com, Teradata currently has a consensus rating of Hold and an average price target of $54.55.

-In related news, CEO Stephen Mcmillan sold 19,715 shares of the business’s stock in a transaction that occurred on Wednesday, March 2nd.
-The stock was sold at an average price of $48.75, for a total value of $961,106.25.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Timothy C. K. Chou sold 4,092 shares of the business’s stock in a transaction that occurred on Wednesday, April 20th.
-The stock was sold at an average price of $45.82, for a total value of $187,495.44.
-Following the completion of the sale, the director now owns 18,229 shares of the company’s stock, valued at $835,252.78.
+In related news, Director Timothy C. K. Chou sold 2,265 shares of the stock in a transaction that occurred on Monday, April 4th.
+The stock was sold at an average price of $49.06, for a total transaction of $111,120.90.
+Following the completion of the sale, the director now directly owns 22,321 shares of the company’s stock, valued at $1,095,068.26.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Kathleen R. Cullen-Cote sold 22,443 shares of the stock in a transaction that occurred on Thursday, March 3rd.
+The shares were sold at an average price of $49.29, for a total value of $1,106,215.47.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 58,940 shares of company stock valued at $2,860,208.
-Corporate insiders own 0.69% of the company’s stock.
+Over the last three months, insiders sold 58,940 shares of company stock valued at $2,860,208.
+Company insiders own 0.69% of the company’s stock.

-Several hedge funds have recently modified their holdings of TDC.
-Millennium Management LLC lifted its holdings in shares of Teradata by 539.3% during the fourth quarter.
-Millennium Management LLC now owns 164,303 shares of the technology company’s stock worth $6,978,000 after buying an additional 138,602 shares during the last quarter.
-Marshall Wace LLP lifted its holdings in shares of Teradata by 356.3% during the fourth quarter.
-Marshall Wace LLP now owns 166,285 shares of the technology company’s stock worth $7,064,000 after buying an additional 129,844 shares during the last quarter.
-Morgan Stanley lifted its holdings in shares of Teradata by 60.4% during the second quarter.
-Morgan Stanley now owns 323,627 shares of the technology company’s stock worth $16,171,000 after buying an additional 121,822 shares during the last quarter.
-BlackRock Inc. lifted its holdings in shares of Teradata by 0.9% during the fourth quarter.
-BlackRock Inc. now owns 10,132,960 shares of the technology company’s stock worth $430,348,000 after buying an additional 86,588 shares during the last quarter.
-Finally, Sei Investments Co. lifted its holdings in shares of Teradata by 30.0% during the fourth quarter.
-Sei Investments Co. now owns 272,603 shares of the technology company’s stock worth $11,592,000 after buying an additional 62,843 shares during the last quarter.
-Institutional investors own 98.54% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in TDC.
+Natixis Advisors L.P. boosted its stake in Teradata by 46.7% during the first quarter.
+Natixis Advisors L.P. now owns 21,282 shares of the technology company’s stock valued at $1,049,000 after buying an additional 6,779 shares during the period.
+Graham Capital Management L.P. bought a new stake in Teradata during the first quarter valued at $944,000.
+Pearl River Capital LLC bought a new stake in Teradata during the first quarter valued at $744,000.
+Ontario Teachers Pension Plan Board boosted its stake in Teradata by 9.9% during the first quarter.
+Ontario Teachers Pension Plan Board now owns 11,743 shares of the technology company’s stock valued at $579,000 after buying an additional 1,055 shares during the period.
+Finally, Bank of Montreal Can boosted its stake in Teradata by 21.1% during the first quarter.
+Bank of Montreal Can now owns 10,977 shares of the technology company’s stock valued at $546,000 after buying an additional 1,916 shares during the period.
+98.54% of the stock is owned by institutional investors and hedge funds.

 Teradata Corporation, together with its subsidiaries, provides a connected multi-cloud data platform for enterprise analytics.
 The company offers Teradata Vantage, a data platform that allows companies to leverage their data across an enterprise, as well as connects various sources of data to drive ecosystem simplification and support customers on their journey to the cloud through an integrated migration.